AndreBCSP/Starlighter/README.md

 ## Inputs and Outputs:
 Starlighter requires the following inputs:

--A folder with sub-folders containing the images
+-The path to the folder with subfolders containing the images

 <img src="https://user-images.githubusercontent.com/131555736/234348105-1e6548ba-831c-4b3c-ad25-1e4bea6af6d0.jpg" width="250">